News

 Linda Marbán, PhD

-Capricor has announced that following recent meetings with the FDA, the company intends to submit a biologics license application (BLA) later this year seeking full approval for its investigational agent deramiocel as a new treatment for patients with Duchenne muscular dystrophy (DMD) cardiomyopathy.1
+Update, on October 9, 2024, Capricor Therapeutics has announced that the company has initiated its rolling submission process with the FDA for a biologics license application (BLA), seeking full approval for its investigational agent deramiocel as a new treatment for patients with Duchenne muscular dystrophy (DMD) cardiomyopathy.
+In the recent announcement, the company noted that it plans to complete its rolling BLA submission by the end of 2024.1

 READ MORE: FDA Approves Stand-Alone Thearpy Levacetylleucine for Niemann-Pick Disease Type C